 Soon after the building was moved it became a studio for Miss Ida Wooten.
 Miss Ida was a generous woman, a talented pianist, guitarist and vocalist.
 She shared her talents with the community and taught hundreds of students.
 In 1930 a new clubhouse was built by the Civic Improvement Club.
 It remains a question as to whether the building was totally rebuilt then or renovated by adding a kitchen, bathroom and fireplace.
 It continued to serve as Miss Wooten’s studio as well as a meeting place for the local Boy Scout troop and other civic organizations.

 Since 1958 when the Norcross Garden Club was founded, its members have had the privilege of meeting in the clubhouse located at 33 College Street in historic Norcross.
-In 1958 the Norcross Civic Improvement Club gifted the property by means of a quit-claim deed and $1 to the garden club.
+The club used this space owned by the Civic Improvements Club for 20 years before the transfer of ownership in 1978.
+In 1978 the Norcross Civic Improvement Club gifted the property by means of a quit-claim deed and $1 to the garden club.
 With that gift came the responsibility to maintain and improve the property as needs dictate.

 And that's the story of where we reside now - but wait there's more from a recent donation of documents from the attic of a nearby home identifying: